 Click below to learn about our Classic Christmas Devotional.

 * Hygge-“The Danish word hygge (pronounce hue-gah) is taking pleasure in celebrating the ordinary; spending a cosy evening with family or friends, sipping cocoa, sitting by the fireplace, perhaps dinner by candlelight… Words such as warmth, living well, security, coziness, comfort, reassurance, family, fellowship, friendship, and simplicity are frequently used to describe the concept of Hygge.”

-Above is This Week's Newsletter: If you prefer to recieve the FREE weekly newsletter in your email please sign up below.
-Along with this newsletter you will find news new resourses, special offerings and site news!
+If you prefer to receive the weekly Newsletter in your email, please sign up below.
+Along with this newsletter you will be informed of new resources, find special offers, and site news!